 Deleted items are stored for a maximum of 93 days (the storage time in the Recycle Bin and in the Second-stage recycle bin combined).
 After this time period has elapsed, files are deleted irrevocably and you cannot restore them by using OneDrive native online features.

 In addition, the maximum size of data that can be stored in the Recycle Bin is limited.
 By default, the maximum size of the Recycle Bin is 10% of your total OneDrive storage.
 If the amount of data stored in the Recycle Bin exceeds this limit, the oldest items that were moved to the Recycle Bin first are deleted automatically.

 If you delete files in Windows Explorer to the Recycle Bin in Windows, you should also remember about the Recycle Bin settings such as the maximum size that can be customized.
 By default, the size of the Recycle Bin is 5% of the total disk size.

 An Office 365 administrator can set the number of days to retain files in OneDrive after a user account is marked for deletion.
 By default, this parameter is set to 30 days.
 The maximum available value that can be set is 3650 days (10 years).
 This option may be useful when you need to delete an account of a user who leaves your organization and preserves an ability to restore user files on OneDrive.

-If you want to avoid the listed limitations, use special backup software that can back up and recover your Office 365 data including Exchange Online and OneDrive.
-NAKIVO Backup & Replication supports Office 365 data backup and granular recovery.
-You can configure retention settings to define how many recovery points should be preserved.
+If you want to avoid these limitations, use professional third-party Microsoft backup software to back up and recover OneDrive files smoothly.
+With NAKIVO Backup & Replication you can configure retention settings to define how many recovery points should be preserved.
 The GFS retention scheme allows you to recover data even from a one-year old backup.
 If you are looking for how to recover permanently deleted files from OneDrive, using professional backup software is the most reliable option.